 - Customer Focus: Customer profiles and customer persona.

-- Strategies & Tactics: The short term and long term strategies and tactics to be used by the sales employees to acquire new business opportunities as well as growing business with existing customers.
+- Strategies & Tactics: The short term and long term strategies and tactics to be used by the sales employees to acquire new business opportunities as well as grow business with existing customers.

 - Tools, Software, and Resources: The approved tools that are used to manage, execute and record sales activities.